Jorgemartin00/Jorgemartin00/README.md

-Hi, I’m @Jorgemartin00, an undergraduate student of economics.
-I'm interested in economic analysis and computational economics.
+Hi, I’m @Jorgemartin00, a graduate student of economics